mip-master/learning_mip/README.md

 To take the most from this experience, you should focus on understanding how Mr. Mip thinks.
 He’s very systematic, so it will be easy to recognize his thinking pattern.

+# Philosophy

+The goal of Mip Master with the Learning MIP project is to democratize the MIP technology so it can be use beyond the Operation Research community.

+The way MIP had been thought traditionally, is by starting with a comprehensive revision of the theory underlying the MIP technology.
+Specifically, people would spend a lot of time learning Linear Algebra, geometry of linear inequalities, the simplex algorithms, and so on.
+Only then students would start learning formulation.
+And implementation, the most fun part, tend to be the last component of traditional MIP-related courses.

+We take a completely different approach.
+We focus first on the application and introduce the theory along the way as necessary, only after building the motivation for it.
+In fact, we start with formulation and implementation from the first use case, because we know that the whole learning experience will be much more meaningful and enjoyable this way.

+We believe that this is the right approach, even for the Operation Research community, simply because this is how human brain works.
+You see a problem, you try to solve it with the tools you have available, and if you are not satisfied with the result, you go after more sophisticated tools.
+And by the time you recognize that more complex tools are needed, you already have the motivation and clarity it takes to grasp that underling theory.